Blog

 There are many parks and sites within the National Park System (430 to be exact!) that can offer an opportunity for people to explore a rich variety of landscapes.

-To celebrate the NPS’ birthday this August 25, we put together a list of 15 lesser-known gems worth a visit.
+We put together a list of 15 lesser-known gems worth a visit.
 This list isn't exhaustive—just a few of the beautiful spots I’d love to check out myself!

 Cumberland Gap National Historical Park